 - There should be a minimum of two trekkers required in a group.

 - Individual trekkers and Freelance guides are strictly forbidden in the Restricted Areas.

-- Trekkers are subjected to a special permit; they are not allowed to change the trekking route, need to be followed as a permit.
+- Trekkers are subjected to a special permit; they are not allowed to change the trekking route, which needs to be followed as a permit.
 The concerned trekking agency/trekking guide accompanying the group must not let trekkers change the route.

 - Everyday expenses, safety gear, and appropriate clothes, Personal Accident insurance must be provided for the guide/porter/other staff by Trekking Agency.

-- At list need a professional Local guide from Trekking Agency.
+- At last need a professional Local guide from Trekking Agency.

 - Under 10 years children don’t need Manaslu Restricted Area Permits.

 - Manaslu Restricted Area Permit (Manaslu RAP) must be processed through Authorize Agency.